tintin-007/Nuclei-Segmentation/README.md

 ## Experimental Setup

-experiments are conducted with Python3 with the help of certain libraries like Keras, OpenCV, NumPy, Matplotlib.
+Experiments are conducted with Python3 with the help of certain libraries like Keras, OpenCV, NumPy, Matplotlib.
 Program is written on Jupyter Notebook with Tensorflow back-end on an HP laptop with 64-bit Ubuntu 16.04 LTS operating system, Intel Core i3-5005U CPU @ 2.00GHz × 4, 8 GB of RAM.

 ## Result